Makeshift/Marauder/Readme.md

 Grab your team ids and delimit them by a space, and config will be generated on startup of the rclone container to combine them.
 This assumes your folder layout and encryption are identical on each team drive.

 `rclone_team_drive_ids=0AHh2Szlzsxxxxxxxxx 0AHh2Szlzsyyyyyyyyy 0AHh2Szlzszzzzzzzzz`

+The drives will then be cycled when `teamDriveFileLimitExceeded` is hit.

 <a id="plex"></a>
 #### Plex